 PharmAla Biotech to form Australian Psychedelics Joint Venture with Vitura Health

-VANCOUVER, British Columbia, May 01, 2023 (GLOBE NEWSWIRE) -- PharmAla Biotech Holdings Inc. ("PharmAla")MDMA is pleased to announce the establishment of a 50:50 joint venture, "Cortexa", with Australian-based Vitura Health Limited VIT ("Vitura").
+VANCOUVER, British Columbia, May 01, 2023 (GLOBE NEWSWIRE) -- PharmAla Biotech Holdings Inc. (“PharmAla”)(CSE: MDMA) is pleased to announce the establishment of a 50:50 joint venture, "Cortexa", with Australian-based Vitura Health Limited (ASX: VIT) (“Vitura”).
 Following the execution of a letter of intent between Vitura and PharmAla in late February, the parties have executed definitive agreements (the "Agreements"), including for the establishment of an incorporated joint venture vehicle, Cortexa Pty Ltd ("Cortexa"), which is owned equally by Vitura and PharmAla, pursuant to the terms of a joint venture agreement (the "JV Agreement") entered into among Cortexa, Vitura and PharmAla.

 Cortexa is an Australian company, jointly owned by Vitura and PharmAla and with equal board representation.
 Supported by exceptional domestic distribution provided by the Vitura group, Cortexa will be able to provide MDMA and Psilocybin products (the "Products") for clinical use to be prescribed by Authorised Prescribers 1 and for use in clinical trials undertaken by academic and commercial researchers.